ashbin-jaison/proactive-forecasting/README.md

 Always fetches the latest GFS and MEPS forecasts, therefore no manual downloads needed.

 - **🌪️ Weather Visualizations from GFS & MEPS**
-Interactive maps of wind speed, precipitation, and cloud cover for each forecast time step.
+Interactive maps of wind speed, precipitation, cloud cover, etc., for each forecast time step.

 - **🗺️ Wind Power Potential Maps**
 Animated spatial maps of wind power potential across the Nordic region, with time navigation and country borders.